coderefinery/presentations/sustainability-phase.md

 - Make it easier for organizations and individuals to join

-- Give .emph[better credit] for volunteer contributions
+- Give better credit for volunteer contributions

-- Offer not only training but also .emph[mentorship network]
+- Offer not only training but also mentorship network

 - Ensure long-term effect of our work